Industrial Anomaly Detection and Localization Using Weakly-Supervised Residual Transformers: The Proposed Method

-Considering the normal samples usually dominate the original data distribution in most AD datasets, we employ the focal loss \citep{lin2017focal} to lift the importance of the anomaly class.
-The focal loss used in this work writes
+Considering that the normal image blocks usually dominate the original data distribution, we employ the focal loss \cite{lin2017focal} to lift the importance of the anomaly class.
+The focal loss used in this work writes: where $\mathcal{Z}^{+}$ and $\mathcal{Z}^{-}$ stands for the training sample sets (here are transformer tokens) corresponding to defective ($+$) and defect-free ($-$) classes respectively.